Park-Hip/Sai-Gon-Teu-Dashboard/README.md

 - Collected video data from Sai Gon Teu (a Vietnamese stand-up comedy YouTube channel using the **YouTube Data API**).
 - Analyzed and visualized performance trends using **Python** and **Power BI**.
-- Assessed each comedian's individual impact in **group videos** based on likes, views, and comments.
+- Assessed each comedian's performance and individual impact in **group videos** based on likes, views, and comments.
-- Implemented custom metrics to understand the contribution of each comedian.

 > 🗓️ **Note**: The data is from 2023, but the analytical approach remains meaningful.